Service Electric: History

 The company was started in 1948 in Mahanoy City, Pennsylvania by John Walson, who owned a General Electric appliance store.
 At the time, the surrounding mountains in Schuylkill County made over-the-air reception from Philadelphia television stations difficult.
 Walson was interested in selling television sets through his store, and solved the problem by building an antenna on top of the mountain overlooking the town.
 He initially ran a cable to his warehouse and then to his appliance store, using boosters to enhance the signal.
 Along the way, he hooked up neighbors to the antenna system.
 Although there are others who have laid claim to the honor, Walson is often recognized for having built the first cable TV system in the United States.
 Until Walson's death, the company was known as Service Electric Cable TV, Inc., which was based in Bethlehem.

 In early 2011, Service Electric commenced offloading cable systems from its Service Electric Cable Company affiliate.
 Service Electric Cable TV, Inc. was composed of three divisions, eventually becoming Service Electric Cable TV & Communications, Service Electric Cable TV of New Jersey, and Service Electric Cablevision.

 The cable system in Wilkes-Barre and vicinity moved operations to Service Electric Cable TV & Communications, which is currently based in Bethlehem, Pennsylvania, and services the Lehigh Valley and Northeastern Pennsylvania regions in Pennsylvania, and Hunterdon and Warren counties in New Jersey.

 On February 18, 2011 the Service Electric Cablevision affiliate acquired CATV Service Inc., based in Danville, Pennsylvania.
 The cable system in Mahanoy City became a sister company to Service Electric Cable TV & Communications, taking the name Service Electric Cablevision and serving Birdsboro, Hazleton, and Sunbury.
 John E. Walson, eldest son of John Walson, ran Service Electric Cable TV, Inc. for 38 years until his death in August 2012.
 John M. Walson has taken over the role of president since his father's death.

-On July 13, 2020, Altice USA, a cable, phone, and internet provider headquartered in Long Island City, New York, acquired Service Electric Cable TV of New Jersey, which serviced Sussex County, New Jersey, for $150 million.
+On July 13, 2020, Altice USA (now Optimum Communications), a cable, phone, and internet provider headquartered in Long Island City, New York, acquired Service Electric Cable TV of New Jersey, which serviced Sussex County, New Jersey, for $150 million.